 The UVES sample studied here consists of 23 targets, including a known DQZ, and one new discovery.
 The nominal fraction of externally polluted DQ stars is thus 1:22 or $4.5${\raisebox{0.5ex}{ $^{+9.1}_{-1.4}$} per cent.
 It can be argued, however, that the previously known DQZ is actually a part of the UVES sample, because it is possible it could have been a selected target without prior knowledge.
 In that case, the pollution frequency for DQ stars could be as high as 9.1\, per cent.
 However, on the basis of the much larger, unbiased SDSS samples of DQ white dwarfs discussed above, it is far more likely the true fraction is substantially smaller, and closer to 2 per cent.

-As can be seen from the Table, there is a general coherence in the picture of polluted white dwarfs among the spectral classes DA(Z), DB(Z), and DC/Z, where this is now a well-understood story of dynamically active planetary systems in the post-main sequence \citep{veras2016}.
+As can be seen from Table~\ref{rates}, there is a general coherence in the picture of polluted white dwarfs among the spectral classes DA(Z), DB(Z), and DC/Z, where this is now a well-understood story of dynamically active planetary systems in the post-main sequence \citep{veras2016}.
 Most of the aforementioned pollution frequencies and accretion rate inferences belong to studies more than a decade old, and in the intervening years those interpretations have been strengthened.
 After cooling for 20\,Myr or so (during which the sensitivity to external pollution is poor, owing to hotter atmospheres; \citealt{koester2014,barstow2014}), a given white dwarf may exhibit metals at the observed frequency as a fraction of its remaining cooling lifetime (i.e.\ a duty cycle), or a subset of the entire population may stay constantly polluted, while others are never enriched by remnant planetary systems.